badoo/techblog/_posts/2017-07-13-advanced-wwdc-2017-guide.markdown

 - MusicKit (API from Apple Music for your applications).
 - HEVC and HEIF (new format for photos and videos from Apple).
 It is said that files can be half the size and can be converted back excellently. <a href="https://iso.500px.com/heif-first-nail-jpegs-coffin/">500px guys are already going full out testing this</a>.
 - Core ML which allows you to apply deep machine learning models in a single line of code 👾!
 Of course, it has its issues, but Apple is already giving its API for Language Processing and Computer Vision, opening up the path for new opportunities.
 - Metal 2.
-I am not an expert in this field, but I have heard that Apple has added capabilities for additional optimisation.
+I am not an expert in this field, but I have heard that Apple has added capabilities for additional optimisations.
 - VR and SteamVR for macOS.
 Apple is also selling <a href="https://developer.apple.com/development-kit/external-graphics/">External Graphics Development Kit</a> for developers.
 - ARKit is an augmented reality on iOS.
 Very cool stabilisation and easy integration with SpriteKit and ScreneKit. <a href="https://twitter.com/madewithARKit">There are some cool examples</a>.
 The bad news is that it is only for iPhone 6s and higher.

-And a couple more changes which are deserving of your attention, although they weren’t demonstrated in the Platforms State of the Union (thanks, <a href="https://medium.com/@dive">Artem Loenko</a>).
+And a couple more changes which are deserving of your attention, although they weren’t demonstrated in the Platforms State of the Union (thanks, <a href="https://medium.com/@dive">Artem Loenko</a> to mention part of them).

 - No more own custom ratting windows on your application; use only <a href="https://developer.apple.com/documentation/storekit/skstorereviewcontroller">SKStoreReviewController</a>:<a href="https://9to5mac.com/2017/06/09/app-rating-custom-prompts-app-store-banned/"> https://9to5mac.com/2017/06/09/app-rating-custom-prompts-app-store-banned/</a>.
 - MapKit now has a clustering identifier, which allows you to use basic maps comfortably, even if there are too many objects.